Cultural Studies: Culture and Organization

 The programme is suitable both for students seeking to pursue an academic career and for those who would like to take on responsible roles in the cultural and creative industry, in the arts, in the media, in the public sector, in urban development or in foundations and charitable organizations.

 Qualified students with a particular interest in research have the option of simultaneously registering for the Doctoral Track.
-Combining the Masters and doctoral phases offers students a unique opportunity to join the scholarly community at very early stage.
+Combining the Master's and doctoral phases offers students a unique opportunity to join the scholarly community at very early stage.
+Doctoral students in the Doctoral Track programme are members of one of the Faculty's doctoral research groups in cultural studies.

 Admission Requirements and Application

-You can find all information about the admission requirements, the application and the selection procedure on our "Apply" page.
+You can find all information about the admission and requirements, the application and the selection procedure on our "Admissions and Requirements" page.

-Please note that in the selection process for the study programme Culture and Organization, all applicants with degrees considered to be consecutive will be individually interviewed from 20th - 21st June or 11th and 12th July 2024.
+Please note that in the selection process for the study programme Culture and Organization, all applicants with degrees considered to be consecutive will be individually interviewed from 17th - 20th June or 10th and 11th July 2025.
 The purpose of this interview is to obtain a personal impression of your interest and your motivation as well as your suitability for the Master's programme in Culture & Organization.
 Hereby, you can achieve up to 18 additional points in the selection process and thus improve your prospects of a study place in Lüneburg.
 The 20-minute interviews are conducted online and in English.
 Invitations to the interviews are sent out by email approximately one week before the interviews.

 International Students